 But unlike many of the other programs I’ve highlighted in this article, Wharton only offers an MBA at the master’s level.
 In contrast to other schools, it does not offer a MAcc or similar degree.
 But still, MBA students can choose an accounting track.

 Since so many students apply to Wharton, the University of Pennsylvania’s acceptance rate is tough.
-For example, for the Class of 2022, they had 7,158 applications but have an enrolled class of 916 students.
+For example, for the Class of 2022, they had 7,158 applications but had an enrolled class of 916 students.

 But once you’re accepted, the accounting classes at the University of Pennsylvania will give you a strong background for a professional career.
 For example, the Wharton School of the University of Pennsylvania masters accounting program recognizes that many graduates go on to take the CPA Exam.
 Therefore, the accounting department has developed a flexible curriculum that evens allows students to take classes toward the CPA or CMA exams.
 Certain upper-level accounting classes even cover about 20% of FAR, or the Financial Accounting and Reporting section of the CPA Exam.
 This is just one way that Wharton CPA candidates become prepared for the CPA Exam and keep the Wharton CPA pass rates high.